Look For Big Changes Ahead This Week

 The Forecast Features Cooler Air & Breezy Winds

+QUAD CITIES (KWQC) - After a day of warmth and sunnier skies, that will come to an end overnight.
+There will be a cold front that brings cooler air and rain chances to the area.
+The good news is that most of the rain will be moving through before the late morning.
+There is a marginal risk for our westernmost counties because there is a potential for storms to have strong winds.
+By 1 PM Monday the area will be dry and skies will clear.
+However, temperatures will take a hit, with many only reaching the mid-60s as highs.
+Winds the next few afternoons will be breezy and gusty at times.
+Through Wednesday highs will near the upper 60s to low 70s.
+Another cold front moves in late Wednesday dropping us to low 50s in the afternoons and bringing a chance for lows in the 30s by the weekend.

-TONIGHT: Mostly cloudy with a chance for showers and thunderstorms overnight.
-Some could become strong to severe, mainly west.
+TONIGHT: Increasing clouds with a chance for showers and thunderstorms overnight.
 Low: 55°.
 Wind: SE 10-15 mph.

-MONDAY: Morning showers, followed by clearing skies midday.
-Sunny, breezy and cooler by afternoon High: 69°.
-Wind: NW 10-20+ mph
+MONDAY: Morning showers, followed by clearing skies and breezy conditions in the afternoon.
+High: 68°.
+Wind: NW 10-20+ mph.

 Copyright 2020 KWQC.
 All rights reserved.